 Aside from leaving the backpack at home and only carrying the cash you need, here are our top tips for minimizing risk.

 If you need to get a police report for a travel insurance claim, chances are you’ll meet more corruption.
 You will be charged for a translator, and the “stamping fees” will be a little higher than locals pay.
 It’ll set you back about US $10.
 Avoid the translator charge by asking a staff member from your accommodation to accompany you as a translator.

 If you don’t want to be a part of the bribery/corruption/extortion racket, you can ask to escalate to a superior officer, but you’ll get sent to the provincial office and you’ll waste hours or days lost in the bureaucracy.

-Drugs are illegal in Cambodia, so it’s always best to avoid them under any circumstances.
-When purchasing both pharmaceuticals and illegal drugs, you can never know exactly what you’re getting, and drug-related deaths, freak-outs, and psychotic breaks are unfortunately not uncommon.
+Drugs are illegal in Cambodia.
+When purchasing both legal pharmaceuticals and illegal drugs, you can never know exactly what you’re getting, and drug-related deaths, freak-outs, and psychotic breaks are unfortunately not uncommon.

-There are also plenty of police set-ups and sting operations which can result in you ending up in a Cambodian jail indefinitely, with little or no legal help, a hefty fine or facing deportation.
+There are also plenty of police drug sting operations that can result in you ending up in a Cambodian jail indefinitely, with little or no legal help, a hefty fine or facing deportation.
 There aren’t many worse places to end up, so it’s definitely worth erring on the side of caution and avoiding drugs and similar risky situations at all costs.